 When Little Lady was born we were in an old hose with tiny closets.
 You can see how I organized her closet here.
 I had room for her current size, a few bigger items toward the back of the hanging bar, and the next size of clothes in clear bins on the floor.
 It worked really well, but I still missed outfits, out of sight out of mind.

 This time around we have much bigger closets (this baby has a walk in closet!).
 I plan on keeping a couple sizes of those cute outfits in plain sight.
 I fold and store onesies, pants, and PJ’s; everything else can go on hangers.
 To keep this all organized I made a couple hanging dividers, the kind you might find at a department store.

-I used chalkboard paper from Michael’s.
-They don’t have an online store so I cannot provide a link.
-There are a couple other places you can buy this, but I found it helpful to see and feel the paper before buying.
+I used chalkboard cardstock for this project, this is a great pack of chalkboard paper that will make 24 dividers!
 This is very thick, like a heavy cover stock or chipboard.
 It won’t bend or flop over when hanging.
-Some chalkbaord paper is just regular card stock with the look of a chalkbaord, it cannot be written on.
+Some chalkboard paper is just regular cardstock with the look of a chalkboard, it cannot be written on.

 I used my Silhouette to cut the shape.
 To do this measure your rod, mine is 1.5 inches.
 Then measure the width around your rod.
 I have about 3.5 inches around to clear the shelf above the rod.
-I have provided a cut file below using dimensions that work for me.
-Be sure and measure your closet or cut a test piece and see if it fits.
+I have provided a cut file below using dimensions that work for me and should work for most standard closets.

 A few tips on cutting this paper.
 It is very thick and does not stick well to the cutting mat.
 I tried a number of different speed and blade settings and finally came up with a speed of 1, blade at 10, thickness of 33, and a double cut.
 I also used some painter’s tape to help secure my paper to the mat.